filipecsoares/git-in-rust/README.md

 - `init`: Initializes a new Git repository.
 - `add`: Stages changes for the next commit.
+- `cat-file`: Print the file content (only work for blobs until now).

 Each command is implemented as a separate struct that implements a `Command` trait, following the strategy pattern.
 This design makes it easy to add new commands.